 Travel industry

 India’s aviation sector is rapidly expanding, making it the third-largest domestic aviation market globally.
-The sector aims to increase its fleet size to 2,000 aircraft by 2030, supported by significant investments in airport infrastructure.
-Despite challenges like high fuel costs and regulatory complexities, the outlook remains positive.
+The main airlines are Air India and Indigo, connecting also the smaller cities with the big hubs.
+The sector aims to increase its fleet size to 2’000 aircraft by 2030, supported by significant investments in airport infrastructure.
+Since 2014, India has more than doubled its number of operational airports – from around 70 to over 160 – driven by strong government investment.

 Travel behavior